hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Purpose: To study the positivity of human language

-Material: 24 corpora of 10 languages, including Chinese (simplfied), Korean and Arabic
+Material: 24 corpora of 10 languages, including Chinese (simplified), Korean and Arabic

 Measure: a word's importance is measured by its frequency